My Journey from Civilian to Marine Officer, Part II: OCS

 We checked into the barracks on Camp Barrett which would be our home for the next six months and started getting ready for the next step in the journey.

-Read the final chapter in this Lt’s journey from civilian to Infantry officer on TBS right here!
+Stay tuned for the final chapter in this Lt’s journey from civilian to Infantry officer next week!